uber/cadence/bench/README.md

 ```

 ### Basic
 As the name suggests, this load tests the basic case of starting workflows and running activities in sequential/parallel.
 Once all test workflows are started, it will wait test workflow timeout + 5 mins before checking the status of all test workflows.
-If the failure rate is too high, or any open workflows found, the test will fail.
+If the failure rate is too high, or if there's any open workflows found, the test will fail.

 The basic load can also be run in "panic" mode by setting `"panicStressWorkflow": true,` to test if server can handle large number of panic workflows (which can be caused by a bad worker deployment).